Learning Relevant Contextual Variables Within Bayesian Optimization: Methodology

-Note that our acquisition function is not cost-weighted, as is traditionally done when incorporating cost in the optimization.
-However, cost-weighted acquisition functions can dramatically underperform compared to their vanilla counterparts~\citep{eriksson_2021_nonmyopiccost}, specifically for non-continuous cost models.
+In effect, $J_\eta$ represents our approximation for $J^\star$ as introduced in~\Cref{eq:objective}.
+Note that our acquisition function is not cost-weighted, as cost-weighted acquisition functions can dramatically underperform~\citep{eriksson_2021_nonmyopiccost}, specifically for non-continuous cost models.
 Including the cost at the model selection level avoids this issue.

-\paragraph{Going from observational to interventional phase.} To switch from the observational to the interventional phase in \texttt{SADCBO}, we use the criterion proposed by \citet{ishibashi23stopping} for determining the stopping time in BO.
-Using this criterion, we detect the point at which the gain in the optimization from purely observing the contextual variables diminishes, following which the interventional phase begins.
+\paragraph{Switching from observational to optimization phase.} We employ the criterion proposed by \citet{ishibashi23stopping} for determining the stopping time in BO\@.
+Using this criterion, we detect the point at which the optimization gain based on purely observing the contextual variables diminishes, following which the contextual optimization phase begins.
 We now briefly describe the details of this switching criterion.